 And where DOES all of that liquid come from anyway – enough liquid to soak through several towels, trash the mattress, even hitting the walls and ceiling or causing a mini-tsunami on the bedroom floor at times?!

-These are questions that I am going to do my best to address here – and will be covering in a lot more detail in my upcoming online mini-course – Amrita & The Joy of Female Ejaculation.
+These are questions that I am going to do my best to address here – and will be covering in a lot more detail in my upcoming online course – the Amrita Journey.

 History Of Female Ejaculation

 There is evidence all over the world of ancient cultures being aware of the existence of female ejaculation – all of them viewing it as natural or normal and some of them considering it to be healing and sacred.
 The term “Amrita” actually means “nectar of the Gods” in Sanskrit and in the Tantric tradition female ejaculate was honoured as a sacred fluid.
 Female ejaculate, like male ejaculate, is made up of healthy, life-giving components such as hormones, vitamins and minerals – and those who understand this, also understand the power in drinking or “anointing” each other with these fluids as a natural part of lovemaking.

 The Taoists also revered the “Third Water”, as they called female ejaculate (following on from the “First Water” – the lubricant that signals the beginning of arousal and the “Second Water” – the water of higher arousal and the beginning of orgasm).
 The Third Water then comes at the height of orgasm – “the river overflows its banks flooding the fields with life-giving nourishment!”

 There are also extensive accounts of the acknowledgement and respect for female ejaculation in ancient Japan, among the Native American culture and even in the Catholic tradition of medieval Europe!

 What Is Ejaculate & Where Does It Come From?